ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

       * grid file - the "grid" file from the make_hgrid or regional_esg programs  - CRES_grid.tile#.nc - (NetCDF)
       * orography file - the orography file including the 'inland' flag record from the inland program - oro.CRES.tile#.nc (NetCDF)
-      * lake status code file - GlobalLakeStatus.dat (located in `./fix/fix_orog <https://ftp.emc.ncep.noaa.gov/EIB/UFS/SRW/v2p0/fix/fix_orog>`_ or at `AWS <https://ufs-data.s3.amazonaws.com/public_release/ufs-srweather-app-v2.0.0/fix/fix_files.tar.gz>`_).
+      * lake status code file - GlobalLakeStatus.dat (located in `./fix/fix_orog <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#fix/fix_orog/>_).
 See GlobalLakeStatus.txt for the defintion of each code.
-      * lake depth file - GlobalLakeDepth.dat (located in `./fix/fix_orog <https://ftp.emc.ncep.noaa.gov/EIB/UFS/SRW/v2p0/fix/fix_orog>`_ or at `AWS <https://ufs-data.s3.amazonaws.com/public_release/ufs-srweather-app-v2.0.0/fix/fix_files.tar.gz>`_).
+      * lake depth file - GlobalLakeDepth.dat (located in `./fix/fix_orog <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#fix/fix_orog/>`_).
 See GlobalLakeDepth.txt for a description of this file.

 **Output data:**